yamedvedya/camera_viewer/README.md

     />
 ```

-Here is an example of TangoVimba camera, running at 12 bit mode, with associated Acromag motor, which picture need to be 90 deg rotated:
+Here is an example of TangoVimba camera, running at 12 bit bw mode, with associated Acromag motor, which picture need to be 90 deg rotated:

 ```xml